httpwg/http-extensions/draft-ietf-httpbis-priority.md

 HTTP responses, or the chunks of those HTTP responses, that it sends to a client.

-A server that operates in ignorance of how clients issue requests and consume responses can cause suboptimal client application performance.
+HTTP/2 and HTTP/3 servers can schedule transmission of concurrent response data by any means they choose.
+Servers can ignore client priority signals and still successfully serve HTTP responses.
+However, servers that operate in ignorance of how clients issue requests and consume responses can cause suboptimal client application performance.
 Priority signals allow clients to communicate their view of request priority.
 Servers have their own needs that are independent of client needs, so they often combine priority signals with other available information in order to inform scheduling of response data.

 RFC 7540 {{?RFC7540}} stream priority allowed a client to send a series of priority signals that communicate to the server a "priority tree"; the structure